grafana/mimir/docs/sources/operators-guide/configure/setting-helm-ha-deduplication-consul/index.md

 ## Configure Mimir high availability

-You can set Mimir HA deduplication configuration in global level or tenant level.
+You can configure Mimir HA deduplication globally or at the tenant level.

 ### Globally configure HA deduplication